 ALVIANO & its WWF Oasis – Very close to the small town of Alviano, famous for its perfectly maintained castle, you can find the WWF Oasis, created in 1963, by building a dike on the Tiber River.
 Soon, because of its shallow water, a weird and particular mixed ecosystem came out, full of swamps, lakes and fluvial forests.
 In this area you can birdwatch and have guided tours.
 In 1978, the Alviano Oasis became a protected area and from 1990 it is managed and kept by WWF.

-FICULLE – Medieval town, famous for its terracotta productions.
+FICULLE AND MONTEGABBIONE – Medieval town, famous for its terracotta productions.
 Very close to the town you can find Castello della Sala, which was a Monaldeschi family country property and World wide famous today as an Antinori family winery.
 Ficulle is a nice borough famous for its typical pottery.
 North bound, towards Monteleone d’Orvieto and Montegabbione, you reach an old Medieval outpost, sited in a strategic position on the way to Perugia, called Montegabbione.
 A visit to Montegiove Rock with the castle and to Thirteenth Century Franciscan Scarzuola Convent are definitely worth it.
 Tommaso Buzzi built this convent.
 Now it is a sort of fairytale city: a suggestive and unique theatric scene.

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.